holyketzer/cv/README.md

 -- | ----------------
 Period | Jan 2017 - Present
-Stack | Ruby, Ruby on Rails, RSpec, Sidekiq, ActiveAdmin, PostgreSQL, Python, Celery, Terraform, Heroku, AWS, Kubernetes, Git Job | <ul><li>Designed and developed backend, API and management UI for cluster management system to run our AutoML payload + developed a couple of related microservices</li><li>Added support of RabbitMQ to open source Keda scaler to implement autoscaling in our Kubernetes clusters</li> <li>Implemented integration test which detected tens of broken commits</li> <li>Optimized unit tests and made them 2x faster</li> <li>Completely fixed false negatives in UI tests by rewriting them from Capybara to Cypress</li> <li>Rewrited 10k CLOC Django project to Rails in 10 days and increased test coverage from 80% to 95%</li></ul>
+Stack | Ruby, Ruby on Rails, RSpec, Sidekiq, ActiveAdmin, PostgreSQL, Python, Celery, Terraform, Heroku, AWS, Kubernetes, Git Job | <ul><li>Designed and developed backend, API and management UI for cluster management system to run our AutoML payload + developed a couple of related microservices</li><li>Added support of RabbitMQ to open source Keda scaler to implement autoscaling in our Kubernetes clusters</li> <li>Implemented integration test which detected tens of broken commits</li> <li>Optimised unit tests and made them 2x faster</li> <li>Completely fixed false negatives in UI tests by rewriting them from Capybara to Cypress</li> <li>Rewrote 10k CLOC Django project to Rails in 10 days and increased test coverage from 80% to 95%</li></ul>

 ### Lead Software Engineer at Digital Car